-Project Name Description SFHA - Rental Assistance Demonstration (RAD) Program On Phases 1 and 2, conversion of 3,480 public housing units to Project Based Vouchers (PBV) under RAD addressed critical immediate and long-term rehabilitation needs and preserving affordability for very low-income residents by increasing revenue and by attracting new capital.
-In addition to RAD, the financing strategy as contemplated by the Plan relies upon HUD's Section 18 Disposition/Demolition program which has permitted the Authority to obtain additional Housing Choice Voucher/Section 8 vouchers to supplement the RAD program.
-On a third phase of RAD conversions for the HOPE VI sites, an additional 425 units were transferred to the new program by December 2020.
-All 39 RAD projects utilize private debt, equity generated by the Low-Income Housing Tax Credit program, and soft debt from the Authority and the City and County of San Francisco.
-This approach has resulted in a \$2.3 billion conversion project and generated \$830 million in construction and rehabilitation work that benefits the tenants of Authority sites while preserving existing affordability.
+Project Name Description SFHA - Disposition Projects The Housing Authority is an important partner in the HOPE SF projects described in the Economic and Neighborhood Development chapter.
+To better support low-income residents in San Francisco, the Housing Authority converted the sites to Project Based Vouchers (PBV), then transferred ownership and management to a non-profit developer entity.
+The increased rent subsidies from the vouchers will enable the private owners to secure the additional resources needed to complete full rehabilitations of the sites.
+A combination of this financing with a public land trust in the form of a long-term ground lease and local developers is a public-private partnership consistent with SFHA's re-envisioning.
+This structure ensures long-term affordability and oversight through the lend-lease structure, access to new funds not available to SFHA, and improved housing conditions.
+SFHA is also working on dispositions of other properties: scattered sites have been transferred through a disposition process to a non- profit housing agency; and Plaza East will be disposed though a Rental Assistance (RAD) blend program.
+Disposing of these properties will allow the flow of funding needed to enhance the quality of life for the residents.
+SFHA is committed to protecting the rights of the current residents in these units and meeting all requirements pursuant to HUD's public housing regulations.
+SFHA - Rental Assistance Demonstration (RAD) Program During Phases 1 and 2, 3,480 public housing units were converted to Project Based Vouchers (PBV) under RAD, addressing critical immediate and long-term rehabilitation needs and preserving affordability for very low-income residents by increasing revenue and attracting new capital.
+In addition to RAD, the financing strategy relies upon HUD's Section 18 Disposition/Demolition program which has permitted the Housing Authority to obtain additional Housing Choice Vouchers to supplement the RAD program.
+During a third phase of RAD conversions for the HOPE VI sites, an additional 304 units were transferred to the new program by August 2022.
+All 39 RAD projects utilize private debt, equity generated by the Low-Income Housing Tax Credit program, and soft debt from the Housing Authority and the City and County of San Francisco.
+This approach has resulted in a \$2.3 billion conversion project and generated \$830 million in construction and rehabilitation work that benefits the tenants of Housing Authority sites while preserving existing affordability.